Ashh-Z/Image-to-Image-Translation-using-GANs/README.md

 These were not given in the official github repo.

 To scrape imges from the web, run the ```img_scrape.ipynb``` file provided in ```cv_project_imgscrape``` folder.
 To test on these images, ensure that proper directory path in being used in the evaluation script.

+## Results
+The generated images for each of the different dataset is present in the ```/results``` folder.
+Quantative results are present in the attached report.